TL;DR — Key Takeaway

 Your Highlights are basically a mini-website inside your Instagram profile.
 A potential client who lands on your page will check them before DMing you or clicking your booking link — make sure they're polished and up to date.

 Organic content builds your brand over time, but paid ads accelerate everything.
-For salons and spas in Connecticut, a modest ad budget of $300–$500/month can dramatically expand your reach and keep your chair filled consistently.
+For salons and spas in Connecticut, a modest ad budget of $300–$500/month can significantly expand your reach and keep your chair filled consistently.

 When your average appointment is $75–$200 and a retained client books 6–10 times per year, even a $25 acquisition cost pays for itself within the first visit.
 This math is why the smartest salons treat Instagram ads as an investment, not an expense.